clarencepohh/CS2113-tp/README.md

+## Note from the owner of this repository
+Hi!
+It's Clarence, one of the developers of the CLI-nton project, done for the module CS2113 in NUS.
+This is my personal clone of the working project submitted for the module, in order for better tracking of my GitHub stats (how shallow, I know).

+Aside from a few comments here and there that I might add, the repository is exactly the same as the final version we submitted.
+Feel free to take a look around this repo, or (if you'd like), take a look at our [actual team repository](https://github.com/AY2324S2-CS2113-W13-2/tp) that has all the information on our PRs, workflows, issues raised and code reviews.

+Click [here](https://github.com/clarencepohh/tp) if you'd like to take a look at the actual fork that I used for my workflows during the project.
+Thanks for taking the time to read this!

 # Duke project template

 This is a project template for a greenfield Java project.
 It's named after the Java mascot _Duke_.
 Given below are instructions on how to use it.